Prayag Junction railway station

-Prayag Junction railway station (station code: PRG) is an important railway station in Allahabad district, Uttar Pradesh.
-It serves Prayag town in Allahabad (Prayagraj).
+Prayag Junction railway station (station code: PRG) is an important railway station in Prayagraj district, Uttar Pradesh.
+It serves Prayag town in Prayagraj.
 It consists of three platforms.
-The NR is developing the neighbouring Prayagraj sangam station as a coaching terminal.
+The NR is developing the neighbouring Prayagraj Sangam station as a coaching terminal.
 It is designed by architect M K Singh in the year 2018.
-There will be five new platforms, two washing lines, and a new station building with basement.
+There will be five new platforms, two washing lines, and a new station building with a basement.

 Trains

 Some of the trains that runs from Prayag Junction are: